unstoppabledomains/dev-docs/getting-started/test-domains/etherscan.md

 ![Select the domain suffix and click "Write" button to start the transaction](/images/step-3.png)

-<figcaption style="text-align: center">Select the domain suffix and click "Write" button to start the transaction</figcaption>
+<figcaption>Select the domain suffix and click "Write" button to start the transaction</figcaption>
 </figure>

 * Sign the transaction.